ahmad-masud/Linux-Memory-Allocator/README.md

-# Linux-Memory-Allocator
+# Linux Memory Allocator

-Linux-Memory-Allocator is a multithreaded C++ memory allocator designed to provide advanced allocation strategies and optimized memory management.
+Linux Memory Allocator is a multithreaded C++ memory allocator designed to provide advanced allocation strategies and optimized memory management.
 This project offers flexibility and efficiency for managing memory in C++ applications.

 ## Features